JayBazuzi/jaybazuzi.github.io/_posts/Decoupled-Design.md

 ```
 <!-- endSnippet -->

-`Services` would detect that `AClass` constructor takes an `IFoo` parameter, find an `IFoo`-implementing type in its collection of services, and pass it to the ctor.
+`Services` might use reflection detect that `AClass` constructor takes an `IFoo` parameter, find an `IFoo`-implementing type in its collection of services, and pass it to the ctor.

-In large systems, this approach can be *very* tempting, because it "solves" the problem of plumbing data all over the place.
-If I need to make `AClass`, I don't have to figure out where to find `Foo`, it just works.
+In large systems, this approach can be *very* tempting, because it "solves" the problem of plumbing things all over the place.
+If I need to make a new `AClass`, I don't have to figure out where to find `Foo`, it just works.
 Like magic.

 Let's call it what it is.
 We're making globals (bad) without it looking like we're making globals (worse) and making dependencies less visible (also bad).
 Do not like.

 ### Testing Configuration

-Actually, there is one characteristic of this approach that I *do* particularly like: it is possible to write a test for the configuration:
+Actually, there is one characteristic of this approach that I *do* particularly like: it is possible to write a test for the configuration without invoking the whole system:

 <!-- snippet: service-locator-approval-test -->
 ```cs